3DCdsc/Intro_to_React_Workshop/README.md

 # Intro to web-development with React Workshop
-The workshop is a one off workshop that aims to introduce the ReactJS framework which will include segments of javascript and CSS flexbox refreshers/lesson.
+The workshop is a one off workshop that aims to introduce Web Development and the ReactJS framework which will include segments of javascript and CSS flexbox refreshers/lesson.

 # Pre-requisite
 Basic knowledge on (Be it on python or what not) :